dkolpakov2/kc-ldap-integration/README-KC.md

   --network-security-group aks-subnet-nsg

 ##   Result:
-  - Your AKS worker nodes will now only allow DB traffic on 5432.
+  - wer AKS worker nodes will now only allow DB traffic on 5432.
   - Use Kubernetes NetworkPolicies inside the cluster for pod-to-pod restrictions.
 -----------------
 🔹 Example: NetworkPolicy for Keycloak → PostgreSQL only